Penang Holidays For Culture Lovers: 3 Places To Visit

 For those planning Penang holidays, be sure to get your fill of street food and adventure.
 At the same time, don’t miss out on the cultural experiences at unique places in Penang, which can help lift your spirits too.

-Here are three museum recommendations from the team at PARKROYAL Penang Resort, along with travel and food tips to make your trip a more joyful one!
+Here are three museum recommendations – some of the best places to see in Penang - from the team at PARKROYAL Penang Resort, along with travel and food tips to make your trip a more joyful one!

 Fancy a spot of daydreaming as you roam through the restored home of one of Penang’s wealthiest men from the late 19th century?